 Fast for 12-16 Hours Overnight

 Practicing time restricted eating for at least 12 hours overnight promotes DNA repair and can improve insulin sensitivity.
 The key is figuring out the best fasting window that works for you.
 Fasting windows that are too long can be problematic for some people so try to avoid the mentality of ‘the longer the fast, the better’.
 Learn more about time restricted eating here.

 Aim for At Least 40 grams of Fiber

 Work your way up to increasing fiber in your diet through whole foods sources.
-This includes nuts, seeds, non-starchy vegetables, low glycemic fruits and legumes.
+This includes nuts, seeds, non-starchy vegetables, low glycemic fruits and legumes (beans and lentils).
 If this creates digestive issues, then you’ll need to start with fixing your gut health.

 Add 1-2 Tbsp Organic, Raw Apple Cider Vinegar

 Incorporate 1-2 Tbsp of apple cider vinegar in 6-8 fl oz of filtered water 1-2 times per day.
 The acetic acid in apple cider vinegar and all vinegars helps to increase the muscle’s uptake of glucose which helps lower post-meal glucose levels if you drink it before eating a high glycemic meal.
 When you eat a meal with starches, the acid slows down the digestion & keeps blood sugar more stable.
 I started seeing this in clients 5 years ago when I started using CGMs.
 Click here for my 3 Ways to Add Apple Cider Vinegar to your diet.

 Prioritize Moving your Body Daily

 Movement is essential for increasing your cell sensitivity to insulin.
-Your movement needs will be very individualized but the general recommendations include: cardiovascular exercise for 30-45 minutes (5 days per week) and strength training for 10-30 minutes (3 days per week).
+Your movement needs will be very individualized but the general recommendations include: cardiovascular exercise/movement for 30-45 minutes (5 days per week) and strength training for 10-30 minutes (2-3 days per week).